 All these options are great wipes to consider.
-If I could have only one in my stash though, it would have to be the Charlie Banana Reusable Organic Cotton Wipes.
-I love their versatility and that they’re certified organic.
+But our top pick for the best cloth wipes is the Charlie Banana Reusable Organic Cotton Wipes.
+We love their versatility and that they’re certified organic.

 Have you started using cloth wipes yet?
 What have you found works best for you?
 Or what are you excited to try?
 We’d love to hear your experience — leave us a comment below.

 And please share our article with the other parents in your life!